llaverowallet/llavero/README.md

 AWS KMS is a service where all private keys are securely stored.
 These keys, generated within the HSM, never leave it.
 All signing operations are executed within the KMS a concept also known as Cryptography as a Service.

-Prominent companies like [OpenZeppelin ©](https://www.openzeppelin.com/) leader in the security industry, use AWS KMS to store keys on [Defender](https://docs.openzeppelin.com/defender).
+Prominent companies like [OpenZeppelin©](https://www.openzeppelin.com/) leader in the security industry, use AWS KMS to store keys on [Defender](https://docs.openzeppelin.com/defender).
 [Defender](https://docs.openzeppelin.com/defender/v2/manage/relayers#security-considerations) assists Blockchain companies in signing and securing their crypto assets.

 ### Software as MY Service (SaMS)